The Outsiders (novel)

-Plot
+Plot summary

-Ponyboy Curtis, a fourteen-year-old boy who is a member of a "gang of greasers", is leaving a movie theater when he is jumped by "Socs", the greasers' rival gang.
+In Tulsa, Oklahoma, Ponyboy Curtis, a fourteen-year-old boy who is a member of a "gang of greasers", is leaving a movie theater when he is jumped by "Socs", the greasers' rival gang.
 Several greasers, including Ponyboy's two older brothers—the paternal Darry and the popular Sodapop—come to his rescue.
 The next night, Ponyboy and two greaser friends, the hardened Dally and the quiet Johnny, meet Cherry and Marcia, a pair of Soc girls, at a drive-in movie theater.
 Cherry scorns Dally's rude advances, but Ponyboy speaks civilly with Cherry, emotionally connecting with a Soc for the first time in his life.

 Afterward, Ponyboy, Johnny, and their wisecracking friend Two-Bit begin to walk Cherry and Marcia home, when they are stopped by Cherry's boyfriend Bob, who badly beat up Johnny a few months back.
 Bob and the greasers exchange taunts, but Cherry prevents a fight by willingly leaving with Bob.
 Ponyboy gets home at two in the morning, enraging Darry until he suddenly slaps Ponyboy.
 As Darry tries to apologize, Pony runs out the door and meets up with Johnny, expressing his anger at Darry's increasing coldness in the wake of his parents' recent deaths in a car crash.

 Running away from home, Ponyboy and Johnny wander into a park, where Bob and four other Socs surround them.
 After some heated talk, Ponyboy spits at the Socs, prompting them to attempt to drown him in a nearby fountain, but Johnny stabs Bob, killing him and dispersing the rest.
 Terrified as to what to do next, Ponyboy and Johnny rush to find Dally, who gives them money and a loaded firearm, directing them to hide in an abandoned church in Windrixville.
 During their stay there, Ponyboy cuts and dyes his hair as a disguise, reads Gone with the Wind to Johnny, and, upon viewing a beautiful sunrise, recites the poem "Nothing Gold Can Stay" by Robert Frost.

 Days later, Dally comes to check on them, revealing that violence between the greasers and Socs has escalated since Bob's death into all-out city-wide warfare, with Cherry acting out of guilt as a spy for the greasers.
 Johnny decides to turn himself in and Dally reluctantly agrees to take the boys back home.
 As they attempt to leave, they notice the church has caught fire and several local schoolchildren have become trapped inside.
 The greasers run inside the burning church to save the children, but Ponyboy is rendered unconscious by the fumes.
 At the hospital he discovers that he and Dally are not badly injured, but a piece of the church roof fell on Johnny and broke his back.
 Sodapop and Darry come to the hospital; Darry breaks down and cries.
 Ponyboy then realizes that Darry cares about him, and is only hard on him because he loves him and cares about his future.